3 Delicious Varieties

 And mostly importantly, learn about fun, quirky spots to explore on your own!

 These tours will leave your mind enlightened, if not a little bit buzzed!
-Sunsets may be included.
+Sunsets free, but not guaranteed.

 Capitol Classics: Sample appetizers and cocktails while hearing historical tidbits.
 Includes an old-fashioned in Madison's oldest bar!
 (Or is it?)

-Up High Happy Hour: Look down on Madison with a drink in your hand at three different locations, elevators and stairs included.
+Up High Happy Hour: Look down on Madison with a drink in your hand at three different locations, stairs and elevators included.

 Not only can we help you create your own group tour for 2 to 60+ on foot or on your bus, but we also put on special events.
 Some tasty examples: